g091/alx-low_level_programming/0x1A-hash_tables/README.md

 		* and size is the size of the array of the hash table
 	* This function should use the hash_djb2 function that you wrote earlier
 	* Returns the index at which the key/value pair should be stored in the array of the hash table
-	* You will have to use this hash function for all the next tasks
+	* Use this hash function for all the next tasks

 ***3. Write a function that adds an element to the hash table.***